thumbert/table/README.md

   ..addColumn(['BWI', 'BWI', 'BOS'], name: 'code') ..addColumn([31, 30, 33], name: 'Tmin');
 ```
 The table has `t.nrow` rows and `t.ncol` columns.
-The columns have names `t.colnames`.
+You can set or get the column names
+using `t.colnames`.

 You can add additional rows of data with `t.addRow({'code': 'LAX', 'Tmin': 45})`.

-A table can also be created directly from an iterable of rows
+A table can also be created directly from an iterable of rows.
 ```dart
 Table t1 = new Table.from([
         {'code': 'BOS', 'Tmin': 30},